KosPsych/GridNest/Front-End/README.md

 # Front-end fot GridNest App.

-This component was created with React.JS version 17.0.1.
+### This component was created with React.JS version 17.0.1.

-To run this component:
+To run this component,after cloning:

-* After cloning navigate to front-end dir
+* Navigate to front-end dir
 * ``` npm i  (install all dependencies)```
 * ``` npm-start```

+### After these steps you should be able to see the image below :